QuantumRaven/PowerShell/README.md

 >
 > Note: In Windows Server 2012 R2, virtual machine snapshots were renamed to virtual machine checkpoints.
 For clarity, this document will refer to virtual machine snapshots as checkpoints. - [Checkpoint-VM - Hyper-V - PowerShell](https://docs.microsoft.com/en-us/powershell/module/hyper-v/checkpoint-vm?view=win10-ps)

+Example:

-e.g. `Checkpoint-VM -VMName deblab -SnapshotName base_2020-09-30` would create a checkpoint for the virtual machine deblab and name it base_2020-09-30.
+ `Checkpoint-VM -VMName deblab -SnapshotName base_2020-09-30` would create a checkpoint for the virtual machine deblab and name it base_2020-09-30.
 So, if something were to go wrong during the use of said VM, you could turn the VM off and store from any checkpoint tied to it and go from there.

 # Connect-VHD.ps1
 ## Role of script: